cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 This document describes how a Session Initiation Protocol (SIP) {{!RFC3261}} Conference Server can be used to realize a Publish/Subscribe (PubSub) broker to distribute non-audiovisual data.

-One main advantage of the solution is the possibility to use existing RTP-based audiovisual conferencing infrastructure and protocols to realize data distributing using the Publish/Subscribe traffic pattern, instead of using dedicated Publish/Subscribe infrastructure and protocols.
+One main advantage of the solution is the possibility to use existing RTP-based audiovisual conferencing infrastructure and protocols to realize data distributing using the Publish/Subscribe traffic pattern, instead of using dedicated Publish/Subscribe frameworks and protocols.

 NOTE: SIP Conference servers might behave differently depending on configuration, profiles etc. The procedures in this document are based on a generic understanding of how conference servers behave.

 NOTE: The examples in this document use the RTP T.140 real-time text (RTT) payload format to transport the payload data, and SenML to structure and encode the payload data.
-Other mechanisms can also be used.
+Other payload formats and encodings can also be used.

 While RTP is a generic transport protocol, the main usage has been for transport of real-time AudioVisual data.
 Non-AudioVisual data has typically been data associated with AudioVisual data, e.g., real-time text (rtt), DTMF signals.
 However, at the time of writing this document, IETF is working on a number of specifications where RTP is used to transport other types of non-AV data.